 Sinks Canyon State ParkLander

-Sinks Canyon State Park features a geologic phenomenon in which the Popo Agie River vanishes into a large cavern (the Sinks) but reappears in a trout filled pool, the Rise, about half a mile down the canyon.
-The park contains a visitor's center, hiking trails and offers camping, picnicking, rock climbing and fishing.
+Sinks Canyon State Park features a geologic phenomenon in which the Popo Agie River vanishes into a large cavern (the Sinks) but reappears in a trout-filled pool, the Rise, about half a mile down the canyon.
+The park offers guided cave tours.

 Wyoming Territorial PrisonLaramie